Dyrecteddyrected

 <script setup lang="ts">

-const client = useDyrected()
+const client = useDyrected();

-const { data: posts, refresh } = await useAsyncData('posts', () =>
+const { data: posts, refresh } = await useAsyncData("posts", () => client.collection("posts").find());

 async function publish(id: string) {

-await client.collection('posts').update(id, { status: 'published' })
+await client.collection("posts").update(id, { status: "published" });

-await refresh() // Re-fetch the list
+await refresh(); // Re-fetch the list

 }